 In Unseen Academicals, the wizard formerly known as the Dean reveals an unexpected awareness of international politics and adds "You needn't look surprised, my lord."
 The Patrician replies "I didn't.
 I am surprised, but kindly credit me with not looking surprised unless there is some advantage to doing so."

 In C. S. Lewis's Till We Have Faces, the Fox is a philosophical Stoic and so aspires to this.
 He goes so far as to argue against grieving over the Human Sacrifice of Istra/Psyche on the ground that she escaped the miseries of life under her father's thumb, and had attained all the virtues that anyone could — before breaking down.

 Haymitch Abernathy in The Hunger Games.
 Peeta sometimes fits the bill too, though mostly he's the emotional, sensitive one.

 Oz.
 Whether it's finding out that he's a werewolf, a nude Buffy who can read his thoughts, or the idea of his girlfriend being turned into a vampire, he keeps his head.
+His reaction is "Huh" with a bemused grin when he's meditating in Tibet and a submarine is teleported outside the temple.
 It takes Willow being held hostage by an Ax-Crazy Faith and everyone arguing about it for him to smash something in frustration.
 Even then it was to force the Scoobies to trade the MacGuffin for Willow.